makeitcloudy/makeitcloudy.github.io/_posts/2022-04-19-how-to-configure-freshtomato-openvpn-client.md

 Poll Interval                    - 0
 Redirect Internet traffic        - Routing Policy Accept DNS configuration         - Disabled
+# Data ciphers parameter may vary depending what is your choice for the OpenVPN server
+# If you set it up in your home lab, and SOHO router equipped with FreshTomato is what
+# you have in your disposal then CHACHA20-POLY1305 or AES-256-GCM maybe your choice of
+# preference
 Data ciphers                     - AES-256-CBC
 Compression                      - Disabled
 TLS Renegotiation Time           - -1